|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA May 21, 1943

-Hit in the starboard engine by anti-aircraft fire while at approximately 8,500' causing it to catch fire and crash into deep water approximately 1.5 miles south west of the wreck off the western shore of Saumlaki Bay.
+Over the target, hit in the starboard engine by anti-aircraft fire while at approximately 8,500' causing it to catch fire and crash into deep water approximately 1.5 miles south west of the wreck off the western shore of Saumlaki Bay.

 One of the crew was seen to leave the aircraft and descend into the water about 1 mile west south west of the crash.
 Japanese broadcast claimed the commander of this aircraft had been taken prisoner.
 Post-war interrogations suggest that the two Dutch Lieutenants from this aircraft may have been captured.